 Carbon dioxide (CO2) extraction is a newer process that involves using liquid CO2 as a solvent to extract oils from plants.
 These products differ in chemistry from distilled essential oils.

-The following essential oil profiles are available on this website:
+The following essential oil profiles are available as part of this guide:

 I recommend Young Living essential oils.